Healthtech Trends: 6 Insights for 2019 and Beyond

 - Opening that loop from EMR to EHR (electronic health records) means that patient information data can be entered anonymously into large databases, where mining and analysis can deliver providers with key information, not just about the top treatments available for individual patients but, as well, key information that will drive treatment for current and new patients who present with certain symptoms or risk factors.
 EHR technology continues to improve as big data healthcare software continues to provide new algorithms for analysis and reporting.

-- One of the latest healthtech trends is creating the technology to address the current burnout of physicians who find working with data cumbersome and time-consuming.
+- One of the latest health tech trends is creating the technology to address the current burnout of physicians who find working with data cumbersome and time-consuming.
 NLP will be one solution, but other technologies will surely be developed by forward-looking enterprises.

-- Healthcare providers (physicians and hospitals) will have to invest more in IT staff or find vendors who offer the software solutions they need for EHR development.
+- Healthcare providers (physicians and hospitals) will have to invest more in IT staff or find vendors who offer the custom medical software solutions they need for EHR development.
 And those vendors will have to have security measures in place for providers to feel comfortable.

 # 5 Telemedicine Will Gain Further Traction